 'Bringing Patients and Society Back into the Social Accountability of a Medical School' is a one-year research project (2021-2022) funded by the Royal College of Physicians and Surgeons of Canada https://meetingofexperts.org/programs-activities/social-accountability/.
-The purpose is to help UBC and other Canadian medical schools to engage directly with members of the public and patients to fulfil their mandate for social accountability, that is to define and address the priority health concerns of the public a set of evidence-informed guiding principles, models and processes for the authentic, ongoing and sustainable engagement of patients and the public in the mission, goals, curriculum and delivery of medical education.
+The purpose is to help UBC and other Canadian medical schools to engage directly with members of the public and patients to fulfil their mandate for social accountability, that is to define and address the priority health concerns of the populations they have a responsibility to serve.
+The aim is to co-create with patients and the public a set of evidence-informed guiding principles, models and processes for the authentic, ongoing and sustainable engagement of patients and the public in the mission, goals, curriculum and delivery of medical education.